nwon24/nlp/nlp.md

 TODO: try larger number of samples (if it doesn't crash Google Colab) and pretrained embeddings using other methods (e.g., GloVe).

+Update: somehow 100000 samples is no longer too much for the runtime.
+However, the results for this were similar---maximum accuracy remained around 89% for the same set of hyperperameters.

 [LSTM with pretrained Word2Vec Embedding](W6/LSTM_WordEmbeddings.ipynb)

 ## GloVe